-During this phase, no commissioning or project related operational activities will occur.
+During this phase no discharge activities will occur.
 Therefore, data collected will not be required to be assessed against the EQCs identified within Section 5.2 to interpret if EVs and EQOs are being compromised.
-However, for the purposes of providing context to sample results, a review of the similarity of reference sites to LEPA/MEPA and MEPA/HEPA boundary sites will be undertaken to confirm suitability.

 At the completion of the two year baseline data collection period a review of the baseline data will be undertaken to derive and determine site specific EQG and EQS for the LEPA, MEPA and HEPA LEP Boundary areas in accordance with the process outlined in the EQMF (Section 5.2).
+Data collected from creek sites will be used to inform EQC for operational impacts related to site specific impacts, whilst data collected from offshore sites will be used to derive EQC for bitterns discharge impacts.
+Data collected from creek and offshore sites will be analysed separately due to the high likelihood of different water and sediment quality naturally occurring at these locations.

-Site specific EQS will be incorporated into a revised version of this MEQMMP once defined.
+Site specific EQC will be incorporated into a revised version of this MEQMMP once defined.